Alekrish-12/inventory-management-system/README.md

-# WINAIM-Backend Satabase ASSIGNMENT : inventory-management-system
+# WINAIM-Backend Database ASSIGNMENT : inventory-management-system
 Creating a `README.md` file for an inventory management system assignment involves providing clear instructions, descriptions, and documentation to help users understand how to set up, use, and contribute to the project.
 Below is a basic template for your `README.md` file:

 ---